sandersn/pr-triage/notes/wesley.md

   Notes:
   - I assume jablko's idea is similar to yours?
+* https://github.com/microsoft/TypeScript/pull/37887 - fix(35779): Comments at the end of an array, when the last item ends with a comma, are not compiled
 * https://github.com/microsoft/TypeScript/pull/38515 - Remove resolveUntypedCall from checkJsxSelfClosingElementDeferred

 == Waiting on Author ==